In person or online?

 The cost per survey is higher for a live interview than a remote survey.
 Yet the value per survey is higher by orders of magnitude.
 You also don't need to interview large numbers of people for a Kano survey to be reliable.

-Unfortunately, although the validity of your findings is not proportionate to the number of participants, higher numbers are always more convincing.
+Unfortunately, although the validity of your findings is not proportionate to the number of participants, higher numbers seem more convincing.
 Reporting to the your boss that you are making a decision based on interviews with 20 people is more difficult than telling him you're basing your decisions on a 1.000 people survey (however flawed that survey may be).

 If you're in this situation, a mix between live and online surveys is ideal.
 Use the live interviews to finetune your online survey and understand the reason why features get categorized the way they are.
 Then use the online survey to support your findings.